Deployment: Invicti Platform on-demand

 In the final step, the LSR tries to identify a valid session automatically.
 The session pattern is required, so that the scanner knows the difference between an invalid (logged out) and a valid (logged in) session.
 If the scanner can determine that the session has been invalidated, it can replay the login sequence and validate the session again.

-Detecting the user session is achieved by comparing the logged-in and logged-out states of the web application.
-There may be cases where no difference can be identified automatically.
-In such cases, you need to either configure it by navigating to pages and letting the LSR identify the pattern, or it can also be done manually.
+The LSR detects the user session by comparing the logged-in and logged-out states of the web application.
+There may be cases where the LSR can't identify a difference automatically.
+In such cases, you need to either configure it by navigating to pages and letting the LSR identify the pattern, or configure it manually.
 In addition to authentication mechanisms that rely on cookies, the LSR also supports authentication mechanisms that rely on HTML5 LocalStorage.

 To identify a valid authentication session while navigating: